TejashweeNishant/Inventary-Management-System/README.md

 JSON is great for structured data and scalability.
-Text files are perfect for those who love simplicity and don’t need all the bells and whistles (aka me at 2 AM). 😴 Installation
+Text files are perfect for those who love simplicity and don’t need all the bells and whistles (aka me at 2 AM). 😴
+Installation:
-Clone the repo
+->Clone the repo
-Run the Python files
+->Run the Python files
-Start managing your inventory like a pro 🦸‍♂️
+->Start managing your inventory like a pro 🦸‍♂️